On This Day in History: June 15

 - King Hussein of Jordan marries American Lisa Halaby, who takes the name Queen Noor.

-- After the death of dictator Francisco Franco in 1975, the first democratic elections took place in Spain on this day.
+- After the death of dictator Francisco Franco in 1975, the first democratic elections took place in Spain.

 - Red Army Faction co-founder Ulrike Meinhof is captured by police in Langenhagen.